Finding Culture-Sensitive Neurons in Vision-Language Models: Methodology

 \section{Methodology}

-Following prior work on activation-based neuron analysis \cite{huo-etal-2024-mmneuron, huang2024minerminingunderlyingpattern, fang2024towards, tang-etal-2024-language}, we use a three-stage pipeline, illustrated in Figure~\ref{fig:pipeline}.
-First, we pass culturally grounded and vision-based multiple-choice questions through each model and record neuron activation patterns as explained in \S~\ref{subsec:recording}.
-Second, we score and select neurons for culture selectivity using the identification methods described in \S~\ref{subsec:identification}.
+Following prior work on activation-based neuron analysis \cite{huo-etal-2024-mmneuron, huang2024minerminingunderlyingpattern, fang2024towards, tang-etal-2024-language}, we use a three-stage pipeline (Figure~\ref{fig:pipeline}): (1) record decoder-MLP neuron activations on culturally grounded VQA items that the unablated model answers correctly; (2) score and select culture-sensitive neurons using the identification methods in \S\ref{subsec:identification}; and (3) causally test these neurons by inference-time deactivation and measure culture-specific performance changes.